elzeXD/elzeXD.github.io/src/releases/en/tutorial-patching/index.md

     Download [here](https://www.syssel.net/hoefs/software_uxtheme.php?lang=en), double-click it, follow the instructions, and restart your PC.

-3. **Theme Signature Bypass**

-    If you don’t want to use Patch, just install this and follow the instructions.

-4. **Classic CP – to add menu Personalize Classic on Right- Click**
+3. **Classic CP – to add menu Personalize Classic on Right- Click**

+   Download [here](https://www.majorgeeks.com/files/details/add_or_remove_the_classic_personalize_context_menu.html) and extract wherever you want.

     - Double- click *InstallClassicCP.reg*

     - choose *Yes*.

-5. **Classic Context Menu – to show effect of theme on Right- Click menu**
+4. **Classic Context Menu – to show effect of theme on Right- Click menu**

+	Download [here](https://media.askvg.com/downloads/2016/01/Enable-Classic-Context-Menu-in-Windows-10.zip) and extract wherever you want.

     - Double- click *Enable Classic Context Menu in Windows 10.reg*

     - choose *Yes*.

-6. OldNewExplorer – to show effect of theme on Explorer and Control Panel
+5. OldNewExplorer – to show effect of theme on Explorer and Control Panel

-   **If you feel too difficult, skip to number 6**
+   Download [here](https://msfn.org/board/topic/170375-oldnewexplorer-119/) and extract it on the place which is difficult to reach.

     - Double- click *OldNewExplorerCfg.exe*

     - Follow this settings or customize like you want